kelwSagashi/sagaCPU/README.md

 - Instruction register and control section
 ### Registers:

-The register section consists of a static RAM array organized into six 16-bit registers:
+The registers section consists of 8-bits registers and 16-bit registers:

 - Program counter (PC)